From the press release:

-Asheville, NC -- Everyone interested in the French Broad River or associated with RiverLink needs to know about Wilma Dykeman - the person for whom the Wilma Dykeman RiverWay is named.
-On Wednesday, April 10, at 10:00 a.m., Jim Stokely, one of Wilma Dykeman's two sons, will give a presentation on "Who Is Wilma Dykeman?" as part of RiverLink's volunteer orientation sessions.
+Asheville, NC — Everyone interested in the French Broad River or associated with RiverLink needs to know about Wilma Dykeman – the person for whom the Wilma Dykeman RiverWay is named.
+Jim Stokely, one of Wilma Dykeman’s two sons, recently moved back to North Carolina last year from Massachusetts.
+On Wednesday, August 8, at 10:00 a.m., he will give a presentation on “Who Is Wilma Dykeman?” as part of RiverLink’s volunteer orientation sessions.
 RiverLink will also host a volunteer information only session at 5:00 p.m.

 Please RSVP to Dave by calling (828) 252-8474, ext.
 11 or via e-mail at firstname.lastname@example.org.

 Located in Asheville’s River Arts District, RiverLink is a regional organization spearheading the economic and environmental revitalization of the French Broad River watershed as a destination where everyone can work, live and play.